-At the third referral, there will be a review of the student's behavioral and intervention history, which will culminate in the development of an intervention plan for the student specifically addressing bus behaviors of concern.
-The parents must be sent to the parents
+After a second minor or moderate infraction or after a first major infraction there will be a review of the student's behavioral and intervention history, which will culminate in the development of an intervention plan for the student specifically addressing bus behaviors of concern, or the review and revision of an existing plan.
+The parents will be invited to participate in this review and intervention planning.